shalev5252/syntesisProject/README.md

 false example, the Q condition does not apply -> the program will return a counter example:
 <img width="959" alt="image" src="https://github.com/shalev5252/syntesisProject/assets/74376280/beb38d59-b5bb-4a6c-81ee-cfaf6b284608">

+#### Open the app:
+the aplication ui service is in the file syntApp.py. running it in the cmd line will open the project by using the command: python syntApp.py